Global-in-time estimates for the 2D one-phase Muskat problem with contact points: Introduction

 \subsection{Contact points}

-It is well-known \cites{Young1805,Laplace,Gauss1829 } that in equilibrium configurations the angle at the contact points is determined by the different surface tensions between the three phases fluid-solid-dry.
+It is well-known \cites{Young1805,Laplace,Gauss1829 } that in equilibrium configurations the angle at the contact points is determined by the different surface tension coefficients between the three phases fluid-solid-dry.
 More precisely, denoting by $\gamma_{\rm sd}$ the solid-dry surface tension and by $\gamma_{\rm sf}$ the solid-fluid surface tension, the equilibrium contact angle $\omega_{\rm eq}$ (see Figure \ref{fig-statvessel}) verifies Young's law

 In this paper we focus in the \emph{partial wetting} regime, that is, when the surface does not touch tangentially the walls but forms real angles.
 Thus, On the other hand, regarding dynamical configurations, experiments and simulations have shown that the normal velocity of the contact point $V_{\rm cp}$ is related to the deviation of the dynamical angle $\omega_t$ from the equilibrium angle, that is, This type of relation has been derived in several studies \cites{Blake1969,Cox1986,RenWeinan07, RenWeinan11} using thermodynamical, molecular and hydrodynamical arguments.
 All of them brought to the same general form of $F$, which is an increasing function of its argument such that $F(0)=0$.
 For simplicity, we choose here $F(s)= \sigma s$ and, writing the previous relation in our setting, we derive the evolution equation for the contact points We remark that this additional evolution equation is due to capillarity, while in the pure gravity-driven case the dynamics of the contact points is directly determined by the kinematic condition \eqref{evolintro}.
 See also \cites{GuoTice2018,GuoTice2024} for mathematical discussion and Section \ref{sec-prevres} below.